Is Self-Love Indulgent? Or Is It Something Else?

 Sometimes, the idea of self-love can feel… a bit selfish, can’t it?

-It can sound fluffy, like a luxury reserved for weekends or wellness retreats — something you’re only allowed once everything else is done.
-For many of us, especially those who are used to putting others first or measuring our worth by how helpful or productive we are, the concept of self-love can feel strangely uncomfortable.
+It can sound fluffy or unrealistic, like something reserved for quiet weekends, wellness retreats, or when everything else on your list is finally done.
+For many of us, especially those who put others first or measure our worth through productivity, the concept of self-love can feel uncomfortable or even out of reach.

-But what if self-love isn’t about indulgence or pampering?
+But what if self-love isn’t about indulgence at all?

-What if it’s about something much deeper — and much simpler?
+What if it is something much deeper, and much simpler?

 Rethinking What Self-Love Really Means